Flight Crew Licensing

 The validation of flight crew licences granted by ICAO contracting States is in accordance with the provisions of the Air Navigation (Overseas Territories) Order, for the time being in force, and with the standard set out in paragraph 1.2.1 of Annex 1 (Personnel Licencing) to the Convention on International Civil Aviation and is effected by the Bermuda Civil Aviation Authority for the purpose of operating Bermuda registered aircraft.

-- Documentary evidence from the issuing State, verifying the validity of the submitted Pilot’s Licence / Certificate (initial applications only- see Note 1 below)
+- Documentary evidence from the issuing State, verifying the validity of the submitted Pilot’s Licence / Certificate (see Note 2 below)

 - Radio Operator’s Permit / Licence (issued by the same State as pilot’s licence)

-- Confirmatory letter of employment (not applicable to “Freelance” applications, see Note 6 below)
+- Confirmatory letter of employment (not applicable to “Freelance” applications (see Note 7 below)

 NOTES: Applicants should read these notes carefully before completing the application form.

-Note 1 – All Applicants for an initial granting of a Certificate of Validation need to have the particulars of their licence verified by the appropriate section or department of the Aviation Authority that issued the licence.
+Note 2 – All Applicants for an initial/renewal granting of a Certificate of Validation need to have the particulars of their licence verified by the appropriate section or department of the Aviation Authority that issued the licence.

 Maximum Number of Types per Validation